-When done right, an Event Game feature massively increases engagement and fun for attendees and drastically increases ROI.
-The game can be a versatile tool to drive session attendance, foster networking, and highlight sponsors.
-This article offers tips for creating a game that's easy to create and maintain, enjoyable for attendees and sponsors alike, and that helps you achieve your goals!
+When done well, an Event Game feature massively increases engagement and fun for attendees and drastically increases ROI.
+The game can be a versatile tool to drive Session attendance, foster networking, and highlight sponsors.
+This article offers tips for creating a game that's easy to set up and maintain, is enjoyable for attendees and sponsors alike, and helps you achieve your goals!

 When deciding what challenges to create, keep your goals in mind and weight points accordingly.
-You can create challenges that drive sponsor engagement, survey participation, session attendance, and other ROI-positive behaviors, such as:
+Consider creating challenges that drive sponsor engagement, survey participation, session attendance, and other ROI-positive behaviors, such as:

 Booth visits to obtain secret codes.
-This is a great way to reward attendees for engaging with your sponsors/exhibitors.
+This is a great way to reward attendees for engaging with your sponsors and exhibitors.

 Scavenger hunts to find hidden items.
 This is a great way to encourage attendees to explore your venue.

 Social challenges to drive connections.
 Use badge ID numbers, personal trivia answers, or names as the challenge code.
 This is a great way to reward attendees for meeting with particular people.

-If sponsors/exhibitors want to meet with certain types of attendees, book meetings, or encourage social activity, then create challenges that support this.
-If attendees want to meet with your team or speakers, consider rewarding them for meeting up with important people.
+If sponsors and exhibitors want to meet with certain types of attendees, book meetings, or encourage social activity, then create challenges that support this.
+If attendees want to engage with your team or speakers, consider rewarding them for meeting up with important people.

 ⭐️ Keep in mind, it's important not to create "pointless" challenges as filler.
-Make every challenge code makes sense for the event, even if they're only for silly fun.
-The value should align for everyone who's a part of your event or community.
+Make sure every challenge code is relevant to the event, even if they're only for silly fun.
+The value should align for everyone who's a part of your Event App or Community.

 Define the framework

-Some events incorporate the game into their entire event across multiple days and fully integrate the game with the event experience.
+Some events incorporate the game into their entire Event App across multiple days and fully integrate the game with the event experience.
 For other events, the game is a smaller component and may only take place during one day or even a few hours of the event.
-The game may take the form of a live or digital scavenger hunt, an exhibitor show-only game, or something structured around the event Agenda.
+The game may take the form of a live or digital scavenger hunt, an exhibitor show-only game, or something structured around Sessions.

-Start publicizing the game (and prize, if applicable) in marketing emails and announcements to get people excited to join in.
+Start publicizing the game (and prizes, if applicable) in marketing emails and announcements to stoke excitement.